 When you get to each corner put 3 extra single crochet stitches in your corners, as shown in the next video.
 Do this at every corner, no matter how many rows you make your edge.

 Once you’ve added all the rows you want, tie off your crochet thread and weave it into the edging.

 To finish it, use your sewing machine to sew down the hem that you had ironed and starched earlier.

 And that’s all it takes to make your own linen throw with a crochet edge.
 I’m heading back to the fabric store this week to pick up a pretty green/blue linen to make one of these for my bed.

 If you’re looking to get a head start on Mother’s Day or need a house warming gift,a linen throw would make a great option.

 Thanks again for spending a few minutes of your busy day with me today.
 Know that you are appreciated and that I welcome each and every comment that comes my way.
-If you want to make sure you don’t miss future content, pop your email in the beige box up on the right.
+If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 Printables and knit patterns are available to all of my subscribers in the Subscriber Benefits Library.
 I will continue to add patterns and printables to this page as we go along.